top of page

 ABOUT

-Painting, in Seth Cameron’s work, operates as a stubborn field.
-His practice includes tonally compressed works grounded in color, surface, scale, and bodily attention; sign-bearing ink paintings that draw on photographic and stenciled sources; and a body of works made through touch and improvisation, where the trace of the hand becomes a stand-in through which space becomes legible.
-Across these approaches, Cameron’s painting resists narrativity by insisting on material presence and perceptual specificity.
-Meaning is slowed to the pace of looking.
+Amid this accumulation, paintings are stubborn things: tonally compressed fields grounded in color, surface, scale, and bodily attention; sign-bearing ink paintings that draw on photographic and stenciled sources; and propositions made through touch, subtraction, and improvisation, where the trace of the hand becomes a stand-in through which space becomes legible—singular material presences, perceptually specific, set against the coercive force of narrativity.

 BACKGROUND